What are coronaviruses?

 Since it was discovered in 2012, nearly 2,500 people infected with MERS-CoV have been identified.
 All these cases have been linked to travel to or residence in and near the Arabian Peninsula.
 Countries in or near the Arabian Peninsula include Bahrain, Iraq, Iran, Israel, the West Bank and Gaza, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, the United Arab Emirates, and Yemen.
 Two people in the United States have had MERS and both traveled to Saudi Arabia where they likely became infected.

 By far, the greatest impact from coronavirus infections has been caused by SARS-CoV-2.
 Since its discovery in late 2019, the virus spread worldwide and caused a global pandemic.
-In the United States, there have been more than 32 million cases, and more than 500,000 deaths.
+In the United States, there have been many millions of cases.
 The virus is highly contagious and causes mild to severe respiratory symptoms.

 How do coronaviruses spread?